yag0x1/yag0x1/README.md

 ### Hi there 👋

 - 🔭 I’m Telecommunications Engineering
-- 🌱 I’m currently MSc Student
+- 🌱 I’m currently studing MSc in Electrical Engineering
 - 📫 How to reach me: I will place...

 <div align="left">